Goa Tourism's Digital Marketing Campaign Bags Gold at Direct Marketing Association CreatEffect 2016

 We are a young organization with a contemporary, innovative and entrepreneurial approach.

-Global experts in social media analytics deliberate on future global trends
+Global experts in social media analytics deliberate on future global trends.

-MUMBAI, September 5, 2014: In a first for the Indian public relations industry, Adfactors PR organized a seminar on Social Intelligence today – featuring experts such as Thomas Stoeckle of WCG, Sam Flemming of Kantar Media CIC, and Arvind Gupta of Bharatiya Janata Party.
+Mumbai: In a first for the Indian public relations industry, Adfactors PR organized a seminar on Social Intelligence today – featuring experts such as Thomas Stoeckle of WCG, Sam Flemming of Kantar Media CIC, and Arvind Gupta of Bharatiya Janata Party.

 This conference – titled, 'Social Intelligence for Business Success: A case of three cultures' – brought together experts in the communication domain from three cultures – Europe, China and India – to discuss how businesses can leverage analytics and social media more effectively towards increased competitiveness.

 As the first keynote speaker, Arvind Gupta, National Technology Head of the Bharatiya Janata Party, shared his experience of successful utilisation of digital technology to communicate with the electorate during the 2014 general elections.
 He explained how technology was used to understand voter behaviour at the polling booth level.
 Subsequently, every conceivable mass as well as micro communication techniques – including social media, phone calls, emails, webcast of election rallies, and projection of holograms – were used to reach out to them.
 One of the big benefits of this digital campaign was the creation of 22 lakh volunteers, he noted.